AbsaOSS/login-service/README.md

 Replace the above example values with the field-names you used in AWS Secrets Manager.

 There are a few important configuration values to be provided:
+- `access-exp-time` which indicates how long an access token is valid for,
-- `access-exp-time` which indicates how long a token is valid for,
+- `refresh-exp-time` which indicates how long a refresh token is valid for,
 - Optional property:`poll-time` which indicates how often key pairs (`private-key-field-name` and `public-key-field-name`) are polled and fetched from AWS Secrets Manager.
 Polling will be disabled if missing.
 - `alg-name` which indicates which algorithm is used to encode your keys.